AHemanthika/AHemanthika/README.md

 - 👋 Hi, I’m @AHemanthika
-- 👀 I’m interested in learning and deploying new cutting edge technologies related ti AI and Deep Learning
+- 👀 I’m interested in learning and deploying new cutting edge technologies related to AI and Deep Learning

 <!---
 AHemanthika/AHemanthika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.